rlynjb/wandrr/_posts/2016-02-26-Beginning-mobile-app-development-journey.md

 - app development
 ---

-Consider this blog post as my notes on learning how to setup PhoneGap/Cordova locally, build and test via PhoneGap Build.
+Consider this blog post as my notes on learning how to setup PhoneGap/Cordova locally, build and debug via PhoneGap Build.
 If you want to know more about its history and detailed instructions, refer to this book: [Packtpub: PhoneGap Mobile Application Development Hotshot](https://www.packtpub.com/application-development/phonegap-3x-mobile-application-development-hotshot)

 -----

 I've been searching for a Mobile App Framework on which I can use languages I'm comfortable with (HTML, CSS, JavaScript) and also will be able to deploy on various devices utilizing native device sensors and functionalities.
-I know performance will be an issue when using Mobile App Framework, but considering our project scope, it will not be an issue.
-Given the timeframe and number of developers, using Mobile App Framework sounds proper.
+I know performance will be an issue when using Mobile App Framework, but considering our usual project scope, given the timeframe and number of developers, using Mobile App Framework sounds proper.
-Here are also some resources [Mobile Frameworks Comparison Chart](http://mobile-frameworks-comparison-chart.com/) and frameworks we've considered that I think worth noting: [Appgyver](http://appgyver.com), [Cordova](https://cordova.apache.org/), [Phonegap](http://phonegap.com/)

 ### Why choose PhoneGap?